xitrum-framework/xitrum-doc/guide/scopes.rst

   cookie.setMaxAge(Integer.MIN_VALUE)

-Note that `Internet Explorer does not support "max-age" <http://mrcoles.com/blog/cookies-max-age-vs-expires/>`_, but Netty detects and outputs either "max-age" or "expires" properly.
+`Internet Explorer does not support "max-age" <http://mrcoles.com/blog/cookies-max-age-vs-expires/>`_, but Netty detects and outputs either "max-age" or "expires" properly.
 Don't worry!

+Browsers will not send cookie attributes back to the server.
+They will `only send the cookie name-value pairs <http://en.wikipedia.org/wiki/HTTP_cookie#Cookie_attributes>`_.

 If you want to sign your cookie value to prevent user from tampering, use ``xitrum.util.SecureUrlSafeBase64.encrypt`` and ``xitrum.util.SecureUrlSafeBase64.decrypt``.